Full Stack Developer Interview Questions for Hiring

 Basic Full Stack Developer Interview Questions

-- What is the difference between REST and SOAP APIs?
+- What's the difference between REST and SOAP APIs?

-- Explain how the HTTP request lifecycle works from browser to server.
+- Walk through how the HTTP request lifecycle works, from browser to server.

-- Describe how you would structure a responsive layout using CSS.
+- How would you structure a responsive layout using CSS?

-- What are the main differences between SQL and NoSQL databases, and when would you choose one over the other?
+- What are the main differences between SQL and NoSQL databases, and when would you pick one over the other?

 - How does the event loop work in JavaScript?

-- Explain the purpose of version control and a typical Git workflow for a small team.
+- What's the purpose of version control, and what does a typical Git workflow look like for a small team?

-- What is cross-origin resource sharing (CORS), and how do you handle it?
+- What is CORS, and how do you handle it?

-- Describe the role of a build tool or bundler in a front end project.
+- What role does a build tool or bundler play in a front-end project?

 Intermediate Full Stack Developer Interview Questions